 How to find FHA-approved condos in 3 steps

-How do you know if a condo is FHA-approved?
+As a home buyer, how do you know if a condo unit is FHA-approved?

 First, visit the U.S. Department of Housing and Urban Development (HUD) website and navigate to the “Condominiums” page.